 Assets like real estate and business equity can take a long time to sell.
 As a result, your family could face financial difficulties with paying bills in the short term if you don’t have a life insurance policy for them to access.

 In addition, you may have assets that you want to pass down to your heirs and keep in the family indefinitely.
 A life insurance policy can provide your family with the cash flow they need and keep your valuable assets in your estate.
 Explore the different types of life insurance here.

 Life insurance policies can’t get you out of taxes you legally owe from your income and investments, but the death benefit payouts are typically tax-free for your beneficiaries.

 Exceptions can include estate taxes if your death payout goes into your estate instead of directly to a beneficiary, or taxable earned interest that accrues on delayed payouts.

+The benefits of life insurance are plenty.
 A life insurance policy can provide critical financial relief and help you and your family sleep easier at night.
 Nobody wants to think about death, but knowing your family will be taken care of if anything should happen to you is reassuring.

 Thanks to technology, it’s easier than ever to compare term life insurance policies.
 The most efficient and free way to get competitive life insurance quotes is to check online with PolicyGenius.
 They are the #1 life insurance marketplace where qualified lenders compete for your business.